 We advise that Robot is installed on a single machine for testing purposes before rolling it out to your client PCs.

 Please note that AFD Robot Evolution requires a connection to an AFD Postcode Evolution server.
-If you already have one of our desktop products installed, then you should use AFD Robot Desktop, which can be downloaded here.
+If you already have one of our desktop products installed, then you should use AFD Robot Desktop.

 Simply follow these steps to get AFD Robot Evolution setup on a single machine: